trigaten/MC_Gladiator/README.md

 # GLADIATOR-Project
-Training a superhuman sword fighting agent with Reinforcement Learning and Project Malmo
+Training a superhuman sword fighting agent with Reinforcement Learning and MineRL

 ## How to make a custom environment (by copying a preexisting one)